Rob Shehadie: Biography and career

 Shehadie grew up in Sydney and attended St Patrick's College, Strathfield.
 Before turning to acting, Shehadie was a full-time Rugby union player.
-He represented Australia/NSW in schoolboy, under 19s and under 21s level.
+He represented Australia/New South Wales in schoolboy, under 19s and under 21s level.
 He also represented Lebanon in rugby league.
 He was forced to stop the sport due to injuries.

-His most notable appearance on television was the role of the character Rocky in "Pizza" and "Housos" on SBS.
+His most notable appearance on television was the role of the character Rocky in Pizza and Housos on SBS.
 He obtained a role on the 7mate's popular series Bogan Hunters in 2014 as one of the celebrity judges.

 His other appearances on Australian television include: